banekondic1996/Melo-MediaPlayer/README.md

 <pre>
 29.09.2022 - Player can play videos and music, also unplanned added functionlity to view images is being worked on.
 Dark mode is working
 31.09.2022 - Added new panels, shortcuts, improved design, video/audio playlist seperation, unpause menu built, image zoom slider added
+24.01.2024 - After long time, i decided to continue the project.
+App is now running using NW.js
 </pre>
 <pre>
 To do:
--Build Tauri app, improve design, configure tabs for loaded images, fix image dragging when zoomed in -Add support for more video formats
+-Load images inside iframe, configure tabs for images, fix image dragging when zoomed in -Add support for more video formats
--Fix size of close, minimize, maximize buttons
 -Add radio list source
 -Add more extensions to audio/video playlist
--Fix image viewing panel size
--Create image loading function
--Seperate loaded tracks
 </pre>